 What is Bell’s Palsy: Google definition “Bell’s palsy is a condition in which the muscles on one side of your face become weak or paralyzed.
 It affects only one side of the face at a time, causing it to droop or become stiff on that side.
 It’s caused by some kind of trauma to the seventh cranial nerve.
 This is also called the “facial nerve.”

-It has been 20 months and I still have some residual of my Bell’s Palsy, my left eye twitches and I never feel like it is fully closed, the cemetery of my face is slightly off, but only I notice it and my smile is slightly crooked, but i’ll take it because some never recover.
+It has been 2 years and I still have some residual of my Bell’s Palsy, my left eye twitches and I never feel like it is fully closed, the cemetery of my face is slightly off, but only I notice it and my smile is slightly crooked, but I’ll take it because some never recover.
 I was one of the lucky survivors and I never stop thanking God for blessing my life.
 I share my story because I have discovered this happens to many people of all ages all the time.

 I wanted someone who might be going through this condition to know that there is hope and you can recover.
 Be positive, be patient, and be grateful.
 Don’t let your physical appearance define who you are, focus on recovering and not your vanity.
 I had an opportunity to interview a doctor who specializes in treating patients who don’t organically recover from Bell’s Palsy, in my part two of this series Recovering from Bell’s Palsy I will share that interview.